bytedeco/javacv/README.txt

 ==Changes==

+ * New `videoCodecName` and `audioCodecName` properties to allow users of `FFmpegFrameRecorder` to use codecs such as "libx264rgb" (issue #369)

 ===September 15, 2013 version 0.6===
- * Upgraded supported FFmpeg API to the 2.0 release branch (with Java interface files now based on code automatically produced by JavaCPP Presets)
+ * Upgraded supported FFmpeg API to the 2.0 release branch (with Java interface files now based on code automatically produced by [https://code.google.com/p/javacpp/wiki/Presets JavaCPP Presets])
  * Fixed `FFmpegFrameGrabber.getFrameNumber()`
  * Upgraded support to OpenCV 2.4.6
  * Fixed callbacks when used with custom class loaders such as with Web containers